armadaproject/armada-spark/docs/architecture.md

 ## Configuration Options

-`armada-spark` has a slew of configuration options that can be set with the `--conf` flag:
+`armada-spark` has a slew of configuration options that can be set with the `--conf` flag.

+Each option consists of a `String` unless otherwise noted.

-- `spark.armada.Executor.trackerPollingInterval` - A `String` value specifying
+- `spark.armada.Executor.trackerPollingInterval` - Specifies
     the interval between polls to check the state of Executors.
-- `spark.armada.Executor.trackerTimeout` - A `String` specifying the time to
+- `spark.armada.Executor.trackerTimeout` - Specifies the time to
     wait for the minimum number of Executors.
-- `spark.armada.lookouturl` - A `String` value that gives the base URL for Armada's Lookout service.
+- `spark.armada.lookouturl` - Setsthe base URL to use for Armada's Lookout service.
-- `spark.armada.health.checkTimeout` - Time to wait for Armada's health check to succeed.
-A `String` value specifying seconds to wait.
+- `spark.armada.health.checkTimeout` - Time to wait for Armada's health check to succeed in seconds.
 - `spark.armada.clusterSelectors` - A comma separated list of kubernetes
-    label selectors (in key=value format) to ensure the spark Driver and its Executors are deployed to the same cluster. `String` value.
+    label selectors (in key=value format) to ensure the spark Driver and its Executors are deployed to the same cluster.
 - `spark.armada.scheduling.nodeUniformityLabel` - A single kubernetes label to
     apply to both Driver and Executors.
 - `spark.armada.DriverServiceNamePrefix` - Defines the Driver's service name
     prefix within Armada.
-A `String` consistenting of lowercase a-z and '-' characters only.
+Must consist of lowercase a-z and '-' characters only.
 - `spark.armada.global.labels` - A comma separated list of kubernetes labels (in key=value format) to be added to all both the Driver and Executor pods.
 - `spark.armada.Driver.labels` - A comma separated list of kubernetes labels